enheit/jessie-and-friends/create-a-folder-fo-boopis-instruction.md

-Create a folder for Boopi’s instructions
+# Create a folder for Boopi’s instructions

+Impressions: 4.5/5

+Note:

+ - Make the interaction with Jessie at the beginning more related to targeted on this chapter

+---

 Woof-woof!
 Good point, Jessie!